Fasikaw/Toy01-Common-Knowledge-R-Python/README.md

 ```
 [1] "high"  "low"  "middle"

->The problem is that the levels are ordered according to the alphabetical order of the categories of 'ses'..
+>The problem here is that the levels are ordered according to the alphabetical order of the categories of 'ses'.

-In order to fix the ordering we need to use the levels argument to indicate the "correct ordering" of the categories.
+`factor(data, levels)` In order to fix the ordering we need to use the levels argument to indicate the "correct ordering" of the categories.
 ```
 ses.f <- factor(ses, levels = c("low", "middle", "high"))
 is.factor(ses.f)
 levels(ses_f)
 ```
+[1] "high"  "low"  "middle"

-Create ordered factor variables by using the function: ordered().This function has the same arguments as the factor function.
+`ordered()` We can also create 'ordered factor'.
+This function has the same arguments as the `factor()`.
 ```
 ses_order <- ordered(ses, levels=c("low", "middle", "high"))
 is.factor(ses_order)
 levels(ses_order)
 ```
-Adding and dropping levels
+[1] "low"  "middle"  "high"

+ - __Adding or dropping levels__

 ```
 ses_f[21] <- 'veryhigh'
 ses_f